akhilsplendid/akhilsplendid/README.md

 - 👋 Hi, I’m @akhilsplendid
-- 👀 I’m interested in ...
+- 👀 I’m interested in Machine learning, Web development and cloud computing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently pursuing masters in computer science at BTH karlskrona
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me through my mail yadlapalliakhilesh@gmail.com

 <!---
 akhilsplendid/akhilsplendid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.